GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         jinja_environment = jinja2.Environment(
             loader=jinja2.FileSystemLoader(template_dir))

-1. Create the `Notification` class.
-Notifications are created from Cloud Pub/Sub messages and stored in Cloud Datastore, to be displayed on the home page of your application.
-Notifications have a message, date of posting, and generation number, which is used to distinguish between similar notifications and prevent the display of repeated notifications.
+1. Create the `Notification` class. `Notifications` are created from Cloud Pub/Sub messages and stored in Cloud Datastore, to be displayed on the home page of your application. `Notifications` have a message, date of posting, and generation number, which is used to distinguish between similar `notifications` and prevent the display of repeated `notifications`.
 These properties are stored as NDB model properties using the [Google Cloud Datastore NDB Client Library](https://cloud.google.com/appengine/docs/standard/python/ndb/), which allows App Engine Python apps to connect to Cloud Datastore.